prrvchr/mContactOOo/README.md

 This extension was written in order to make usable in free software (LibreOffice or OpenOffice) your personal data stored in your Microsoft Outlook address book.

-With the [smtpMailerOOo][31] extension, it can be the data source for [mail merge][32] by email, to your correspondents contained in your Microsoft Outlook adressbook.
+With the [smtpMailerOOo][31] extension, it can be the data source for [mail merge][32] by email, to your correspondents contained in your Microsoft Outlook address book.

 It will give you access to an information system that only larges companies are able, today, to implement.